 Here’s an even more important aspect of your “voice” though: it has the power to attract a specific audience.
-In recent years, a few high profile coaches and product sellers have become celebrities of a sort, largely because of their harsh, “don’t hold back” language.
+In recent years, a few high profile coaches and product sellers have become celebrities of a sort, largely because of they’re harsh, “don’t hold back” language.
 Ash Ambirge over at www.TheMiddleFingerProject.org makes no apologies for her use of offensive words, and her fans love her for it.
 And those that don’t?
 Well, as she says right on her home page, her site and services are “not for humorless bores.”

 Snarkiness and foul language is not the only way to go, though.
 Carrie Wilkerson has built her brand almost entirely on her ability to be kind and generous.
 She always has a nice word, never appears defeated or overwhelmed, and is an inspiration to her fans and clients.

 While very different in their approach, these two women have one thing in common: authenticity.
 It’s clear that if you were to meet either of them in person, they would speak and act exactly as they do online.
 And their brands are stronger for it.

 How did you get to where you are today?
 The backstory—which to you might seem boring and uneventful—is a powerful tool that can help solidify your brand and attract just the right audience.